Jahnavi-1704/Hotel-Management-Project/README.md

 # Hotel-Management-Project
 Description-

 - This program provides various services to manage and run a hotel.
-It has 1 class called hotel.
+It has 1 class called HOTEL.

 - It allows users to create hotel bookings by asking for personal information such as name, age, number of people, etc and then stores this information in a binary file as a database.